w3c/sync-media-pub/drafts/sync-narr-ideas.md

 Properties:
 * `assetRef`: the ID of the asset
+* `selector`: segment to render

+_Idea_: Add a `selectorType` property to [`media`](#media), which would have as its value a string expressing the type of the selector, to align with [Selectors](https://www.w3.org/TR/selectors-states/#selectors).

-* `selector`: space-separated list of the segment(s) of the asset to render.
+_Idea_: allow `selector` to be a list of the segments of the asset to render.
 If there is more than one segment, render them at the same time.

-_Idea_: Add a `selectorType` property to [`media`](#media), which would have as its value a string expressing the type of the selector, to align with [Selectors](https://www.w3.org/TR/selectors-states/#selectors).

 Children:
 * [`property`](#property) (zero or more): overrides default `asset` properties.